FabioChiodini/ProjectSpawnSwarm/README.md

 One VM hosting the Docker swarm in a Docker container

-Two VMs as "slaves"
+A number of VMs (specified in the variable export InstancesK) as "slaves"

-It then starts a Docker Container (nginx) via Docker Swarm (you can change this easily)
+It then starts many Docker Containers (nginx) via Docker Swarm (the numbert of instances is specified in the variable export InstancesK)

 It also opens up all required port on AWS Security Groups